jeslaspravin/jeslaspravin.github.io/_posts/2022-01-13-First-Blog.md

 ---
 ## 2022

 It is year ***2022*** and my resolution for this year is to write blogs about my day to day events/learning or if something interesting happens.
-I wanted to really do this atleast this time.
-Yes this time, I have been trying to have my own blog for atleast past 3 years and now It is finally happening.
+I wanted to really do this at least this time.
+Yes this time, I have been trying to have my own blog for at least past 3 years and now It is finally happening.

 ## Start blogging